AndyP01/tc3-data-logger/README.md

 This is not a guide for TcXaeShell, please visit http://beckhoff.com/ for further guides
 * Open the included TwinCAT project and activate on your local machine
 * Login and set the PLC running
-* Open the HMI in live view
+* Manually set the loggingState to INITIALISE